Gorkowski/Binary_Activity_Thermodynamics_Model/README.md

 # Binary Activity Thermodynamics Model
-Water plays an essential role in aerosol chemistry, gas-to-particle partitioning, and particle viscosity, but it is not typically included in organic aerosol thermodynamic models.
+Water plays an essential role in environmental chemistry, but when thousands of organic species are involved highly-detailed thermodynamic modeling can become problematic if not altogether impractical, due to limited species information.
-We have developed a water-sensitive organic aerosol thermodynamic model that can adapt to different levels of chemical information.
+The BAT model was built to correct for this limitation as it is a water-sensitive organic species thermodynamic model that can adapt to different levels of chemical information.
-Our model is capable of using both detailed molecular structures as well as bulk properties like O:C and component volatility classes.
-The first development stage is accounting for non-ideal interactions of organic aerosol components with water.
-With the non-ideal water-organic interactions accounted for we can realistically simulate organic aerosol using ambient measurements.
-This capability uses our new Binary Activity Thermodynamics (BAT) modeling framework, which describes a mixture of organics with water as binary mixtures of one organic and associated water.
+The BAT modeling framework describes a mixture of organics with water as binary mixtures of one organic and associated water.

 For gas-particle partitioning, we use a non-ideal Volatility Basis Set (VBS) formulation that includes activity coefficients and accounts for liquid-liquid equilibrium.
+Our model is capable of using both detailed molecular structures as well as bulk properties like O:C, molar mass, and component volatility classes.

 <!-- If you use the model please cite/reference our published paper XXX -->